FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

     |       |-- com
     |           |-- fisco
     |               |-- HelloWorld.java # the target Java file which is compiled successfully
-    |               |-- Table.java  # the system CRUD contract interface Java file which is compiled successfully
+    |               |-- Table.java  # the CRUD interface Java file which is compiled successfully
     |               |-- TableTest.java  # the TableTest Java file which is compiled successfully
     ```